K-Bloch/pure-wilderness-fundraising-insights/README.md

 ## Next Steps

-- Provide the costs associated with each acquisition channel to calculate the Channel ROI.
+- Provide the costs associated with each acquisition channel to calculate ROI by channel.
 - Share the numbers of campaigns and their corresponding dates for further analysis, allowing for a more comprehensive understanding of their impact.